 Students studied Italian art, literature and culture while touring museums, cathedrals and historical monuments in many of Italy’s cultural and historical centers including Florence, Rome, Venice, Lucca, Pisa, Siena and Cinque Terre.
 To prepare for the excursion, students enrolled in a comprehensive course that enhanced their experience abroad.
 Through lectures, selected readings, class discussions and hands-on activities, the course provided students with an introduction to many aspects of Italian culture and history as well as helpful tips about traveling abroad.
 As part of the course, students learned to identify and evaluate important works of art and architecture of ancient Rome, the Italian Renaissance and the Baroque Period.

-Click here to view the Italy Tour blog and find out more about the excursion.
+Click here to view photos of the Italy Tour.

 YHC Choir European Concert Tour - May 2011